EXCLUSIVE OFFER -10% OFFEDUCTION | CODE: LOVE

 Crosses in Christianity

-Christianity, rich in symbolism, transformed the cross into a central emblem of the faith.
+Christianity, rich in symbolism, transformed the cross into a central emblem of faith.
 Throughout this religious tradition, we find various expressions of this symbol, from the Latin cross to the Greek Orthodox cross, each carrying its distinctive meaning.

 1-Latin cross

-2-Greek Orthodox cross
+2-Greek Orthodox Cross

 The Greek Orthodox cross, characterized by its arms of equal length, is a significant symbol in the Orthodox Church.
-Several shades of its meaning date back to the Byzantine Empire.
-Unlike the Latin cross, the Greek Orthodox cross generally does not display the image of the crucified Christ, instead emphasizing the resurrection.
+Several nuances of its meaning date back to the Byzantine Empire.Unlike the Latin cross, the Greek Orthodox cross does not typically feature the image of the crucified Christ, instead emphasizing the resurrection.

 The Latin and Greek Orthodox crosses are pillars of Christian symbolism, each offering a unique perspective on the faith.
-These symbols transcend cultural boundaries, unifying Christians around the world in their common embrace of the spirituality of Christ.
+These symbols transcend cultural boundaries, uniting Christians around the world in their common embrace of the spirituality of Christ.

-Celtic and Nordic crosses
+Celtic and Nordic Crosses

 1-Celtic Cross